-Chorizo is a name given to a variety of sausages, both fresh and cured, originating from the Iberian Peninsula (what is now Spain and Portugal).
-Chorizo is made from pork, is heavily seasoned and has a characteristically red color.
-Although there are many regional varieties, most chorizo can usually be placed into one of two categories--Spanish or Mexican--which actually feature distinguishing characteristics from one another.
+Chorizo is a name given to a variety of sausages, both fresh and cured, originating from the Iberian Peninsula (now Spain and Portugal).
+Chorizo is made from pork, is heavily seasoned, and has a characteristically red color.
+Although there are many regional varieties, most chorizo can usually be placed into one of two categories—Spanish or Mexican—which are distinctly different.

-Because the sausage has been cured--meaning it has been aged for several weeks--it can be eaten without cooking and is often served sliced as part of a meat tray or tapas assortment.
+Because the sausage has been cured, meaning it has been aged for several weeks, it can be eaten without cooking and is often served sliced as part of a meat tray or tapas assortment.
 Spanish chorizo is also used to add flavor to cooked dishes like stews or paella.
-In general, fattier Spanish chorizos are used for cooking, whereas leaner chorizos are sliced and eaten without cooking; no matter what, both of the casings are edible.
+In general, fattier Spanish chorizos are used for cooking, whereas leaner chorizos are sliced and eaten without cooking.
+For both, the casings are edible.

 Mexican chorizo is quite different from Spanish chorizo.
 The meat is usually ground, rather than chopped, and the sausage is fresh rather than cured.
-The red color of Mexican chorizo usually comes from spicy red pepper rather than smoked paprika, like in Spanish chorizo.
-Pork fat is often added to the meat mixture, along with other spices and vinegar.
+The red color of Mexican chorizo usually comes from spicy red pepper rather than the smoked paprika you find in Spanish chorizo.
+Pork fat is often added to the meat mixture, other spices, and vinegar.
 The links are short and air dried for one day to a week.

 Where to Buy Chorizo

-Thanks to the popularization of ethnic cuisines in the United States, both Spanish and Mexican chorizos are widely available in most major grocery stores.
+Thanks to the popularization of ethnic cuisine in the United States, both Spanish and Mexican chorizo sausages are widely available in most major grocery stores.

-Spanish chorizos are usually available in the deli or charcuterie.
-Spanish chorizos can usually be purchased sliced, by the pound like other deli meats, but are also sometimes available by the whole chub.
+Spanish chorizo is usually available in the deli or charcuterie section.
+Spanish chorizos can usually be purchased sliced, by the pound like other deli meats, or may be available by the whole chub (the entire sausage).
 Some manufacturers also make smaller, more reasonable chubs that are six to twelve inches in length.

-In addition to regular grocery stores, chorizo can be found at specialty food markets, meat markets, ethnic markets and sometimes even farmers markets.
+If you cannot find it in your supermarket, usually chorizo can be found at specialty food markets, meat markets, ethnic markets, and sometimes even farmers markets.
 Because there are so many ways to make chorizo, hand-crafted or artisan varieties are quite popular.